mukhlish32/lktn-crud/README.md

 ## Introduction

-This Laravel is page on website with basic CRUD features on table user.
-This guide provides step-by-step instructions on how to set up and run the website on your local device.
+This Laravel website features basic CRUD functionality for managing user data.
+This guide offers step-by-step instructions on how to set up and run the website on your local device.

 ## Requirements